A Shortcut for Sewing Appliques With Turned Edges

-Appliques are simple cut outs that are applied to a base fabric.
+Appliques are simple cutouts that are applied to a base fabric.
 There are various methods to create an applique.

 Turned edges on small applique pieces prevent the edges of the applique from fraying.
 Turning the edges allows you to almost invisibly hand sew the applique to the base fabric.

-The edges of the applique shown was meticulously hand turned.
-The following steps will show you a short cut that saves time and makes perfect edges.Continue to 2 of 7 below.
+The edges of the applique shown were meticulously hand turned.
+The following steps will show you a short cut that saves time and makes perfect edges.

 Choose a simple design for your first applique.
 Preschool and early education coloring books provide great simple designs.
-For this example we are going to use the tulip from a coloring book page.
+For this example, we are going to use the tulip from a coloring book page.

 Lay the fusible side of the interfacing down on the right side of the fabric for the parts of the applique.
 Pin in place and then stitch, using shortened stitch length machine stitches, on the traced lines on the interfacing.
 This will require you to put the needle down and raising the presser foot to turn corners.
-It will also require you to sew slowlyContinue to 4 of 7 below.
+It will also require you to sew slowly.

-Trim & ClipTrim the edges of the design leaving a 1/8" seam allowance.
+Trim the edges of the design leaving a 1/8-inch seam allowance.
 Clip at intersections and curves.
 Cut a slit in the interfacing near the center of the design.

-Turn & Finger Press
+Turn and Finger Press

 Turn the pieces through the cut slit in the interfacing.
-Work the edges with your fingers and crease the edges with your fingers to have the edges turned under and the interfacing to the back side of the design.
-A Wooden Seam Pressing Barwill assist in making sharp accurate edges before you use the iron.Continue to 6 of 7 below.
+Work the edges with your fingers and crease the edges with your fingers to have the edges turned under and the interfacing to the backside of the design.
+A wooden seam pressing bar will assist in making sharp accurate edges before you use the iron.

-Place the Applique & Press
+Place the Applique and Press

 Place the applique where you want it on the base fabric.
 Be sure you have the edges set and exactly where you want it to be and press the applique in place.
 The interfacing fusible properties will help hold the applique in place.

-Sewing the Edges
+Sew the Edges